rizinorg/website/content/posts/why-meson/index.md

 # TL;DR

 - Meson is declarative and easy to understand
-- Meson is fast, no files are recompiled if not necessary
+- Ninja is fast, no files are recompiled if not necessary
 - Meson keeps your source directory clean with out-of-source builds
 - Meson makes it easy to build and run multiple versions of Rizin
 - Meson simplifies dependency handling and switching from internal dependencies to system-provided ones